-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided to Section 7(a)(2)(B) of the Securities Act.

-CALCULATION OF REGISTRATION FEE
+Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting Smaller reporting company Emerging growth company 0 00 1 ny, indicate by check mark if the registrant has elected not to use the examining standards provided to Section 7(a)(2)(B) of the Securities Act. or complying with any 7 CALCULATION OF REGISTRATION FEE Proposed Maximum Aggregate Offering Amount of Registration

-(1) Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(o) under the Securities Act of 1933.
+Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(o) under the Securities Act of 1933.